Genetics, Plant Biology

-Dr. Chory is also a professor in the Plant Biology Laboratory at the Salk Institute for Biological Studies and an adjunct professor of biology at the University of California, San Diego.
+Dr. Chory is also the Howard H. And Marayam R. Newman Chair in Plant Biology, a professor and director of the Plant Biology Laboratory at the Salk Institute for Biological Studies, and an adjunct professor of biology at the University of California, San Diego.

 While plants can't see, they can sense sunlight via an impressive array of photoreceptors.
 These light-sensitive molecules detect environmental cueslike sunlightthat plants use to make "decisions" about their growth and development, such as when to germinate and flower.
 Research by plant biologist Joanne Chory is uncovering the signaling pathways plants use to detect changes in the sunlight that they receive, not only when seasons change but also when they grow in shady, crowded conditions.
 Her research may eventually spur the development of ways to modify plants' response to sunlight, a discovery that could increase the yields of agricultural crops.

 Using molecular and genetic tools, Chory, working with Pablo D. Cerdán at the Salk Institute, recently identified a gene, pft1, and characterized a signaling pathway that explains how some plants adjust their growth and flowering to shade.
 Their studies showed that pft1 and the light-sensing molecule known as phytochrome B are part of a signaling pathway that is distinct from the pathway involved in sensing the length of daylight.
 The findings have potentially great significance for commercial farmers, who typically plant their crops so close together that they must compete for light.
 With an understanding of pft1's role, it may be possible to develop plants that still flower and set seed, even under shady conditions.

 "Few people realize that the biggest competitor for plants is other plants," Chory said.